Economic Hardship

 • Official transcripts: Transcript must be in a sealed envelope

-• Photocopies of their previous Employment Authorization Document (EAD) (if any)
+• Photocopies of previous Employment Authorization Document (EAD) (if any)

 • (Optional) G-1145, E-Notification of Application/Petition Acceptance: If students would like to receive a receipt notification of their application electronically either via email or text, complete this form